 Serial Monitor Commands

 Storing the data Arduino Serial Monitor is not able to store the serial port data.
 Well, you could copy everything that was printed and store it as a csv or text file.
 But I recommend using Realterm because it can store the data in a file and add a timestamp for further processing in other tools, for example in a spreadsheet.

 Testing a power supply Constant voltage power supplies can be tested by applying different loads and see how the voltage is affected.
 It may also be used to test a dc-dc converter efficiency under different loads.
 For example type cc 100 in the serial monitor and you will see the the current being set and the voltage updating at regular interval.

 Testing a solar panel Solar panels generate most power at a certain voltage, the maximum power voltage, Vmp.
 The Vmp can be found in the IV-curve of a solar panel, which is the current versus the voltage.
 You can manually apply different loads but the solar radiation may change during testing.
-To avoid these variations we plan to make embedded code that quickly tests the solar panel in a second or so.
+To avoid these variations one could make embedded code that quickly tests the solar panel in a second or so.

 Testing a thermal electric generator TEG's generate most power at a certain current, the maximum power current, Imp.
 The Imp can be found in the IV-curve of a TEG, which is the current versus the voltage.
 This device is ideal for finding the Imp.